The Pussycat Dolls: Solo careers

 Lead member Nicole Scherzinger continued her solo career after putting it on hold to release the group's second and final studio album.
 In March 2010, it was announced that Scherzinger would be a celebrity contestant on the tenth season of Dancing with the Stars, partnering with Derek Hough, which she won.
-In March 2011, Scherzinger released her debut studio album Killer Love and experienced moderate success in certain territories.
+In March 2011, Scherzinger released her debut studio album, Killer Love, and experienced moderate success in certain territories.
 The album included second single, "Don't Hold Your Breath", which debuted atop the UK Singles Chart.
-The album's third single, "Right There", was remixed featuring 50 Cent and released as the lead single for the U.S. version of Killer Love.
+The album's third single, "Right There", was remixed featuring 50 Cent and released as the lead single for the American version of Killer Love.
 It peaked at number 39 on the Billboard Hot 100 and reached the top ten in Australia, Ireland, New Zealand, Romania, Scotland, and the United Kingdom.
 In May 2011, Scherzinger was hired as a judge on the first season of the American version of The X Factor, alongside Simon Cowell, Paula Abdul, and L.A.
 Reid.
 After her stint in the United States, Scherzinger joined The X Factor UK for its ninth series as the fourth permanent judge.
 In May 2013, Scherzinger was confirmed as a returning judge for the tenth series of The X Factor UK.
 In January 2014, it was reported that Scherzinger left Interscope Records and signed a multi-million dollar recording deal with Sony Records.
 Scherzinger's album, titled Big Fat Lie, was released in October 2014.

+Scherzinger gained critical acclaim for her work as Norma Desmond in the 2023 revival of Sunset Boulevard at the Savoy Theatre.
+Matt Wolf of The New York Times hailed her performance as "career-defining", writing, "Scherzinger finds a predatory allure in the character that is both captivating and chilling."
+For her performance in the West End, Scherzinger received the 2023 Evening Standard Theatre Award for Best Musical Performance and the 2024 Laurence Olivier Award for Best Actress in a Musical.
+In 2024, she made her Broadway debut in the same role in the transfer of the production to the St. James Theatre, which later earned her multiple awards including the Tony Award for Best Actress in a Musical.